KaitoJD/wait/README.md

 </div>

-A modern, interactive **TUI (Text User Interface)** weather application with CLI fallback support.
+A modern, interactive **TUI (Text User Interface)** weather application.
 Features an intuitive menu-driven interface for seamless weather information access.
 This is the product participating in the Summer of Making 2025 program.

 ## Documentation